mpatfield/homebridge-easy-mqtt/README.md

 - `units` - The units which will be displayed at the end of the numeric value

 Since `customCharacteristics` is an array, you may define as many custom characteristics as you wish.

+## Persistance

+By default, all accessory values are saved and reloaded when the plugin restarts.
+However, you may override this behavior by selecting `Reset on Restart` option and accessories will be reset to defaults whenever the plugin or Homebridge restarts.

+- `"resetOnRestart": true`

 ## Credits